memgraph/memgraph/docs/user_technical/open-cypher.md

 The filter is defined as a lambda function over `e` and `n`, which denote the edge and node being expanded over in the breadth first search.

-There are a few benefits of the breadth-first expansion approach, as compared to the `shortestPath` function of Neo4j.
+There are a few benefits of the breadth-first expansion approach, as opposed to a specialized `shortestPath` function.
 For one, it is possible to inject expressions that filter on nodes and edges along the path itself, not just the final destination node.
 Furthermore, it's possible to find multiple paths to multiple destination nodes regardless of their length.
 Also, it is possible to simply go through a node's